Law Firms • Web Design • Quebec

 The site is underselling a good business

-The current site does not explain lawyers, assistants, intake staff, document workflows, and secure remote work clearly enough for buyers or referrals.
+The current site does not explain the offer clearly enough for buyers, referrals, or hiring prospects.

 Proof is buried too low on the page